Russia says Nord Stream likely hit by state-backed 'terrorism'

 Russia also said the United States stood to benefit, in a war of words with the West over who was responsible.
 Moscow has previously said the leaks occurred in territory that is “fully under the control” of US intelligence agencies.

-Russia’s Foreign Ministry spokeswoman Maria Zakharova told a news briefing that Washington would be able to boost its liquefied natural gas (LNG) sales if the pipelines were put out of use.
+Russia’s foreign ministry spokeswoman Maria Zakharova told a news briefing Washington would be able to boost its liquefied natural gas (LNG) sales if the pipelines were put out of use.

 But US news channel CNN, citing three sources, reported that European security officials had observed Russian navy support ships and submarines not far from the leaks.